AbhinavXJ/round1a/approach_explanation.md

 So why this idea was used?

 PDF files don’t tell us directly which line is a heading.
-There’s no tag like <h1> or <h2> as in HTML.
+There’s no tag like "h1" or "h2" and "h3" as in HTML.
 So, the only way to guess if a line is a heading is by looking at how it appears, like if it’s in a bigger font, bold, or placed at the top of the page.

 To do this smartly, a small trained machine learning model was used.
 This model looks at features like font size, boldness, and line position to decide:
 1. Is this line a heading?